How to Move for Dismissal for OVI in Ohio

 Colin Maher, 28 October 2024

-If you are a driver in Ohio, it is important to understand just how strict Ohio’s laws are when it comes to driving and/or operating under the influence (DUI/OVI).
-Individuals who face OVI charges can expect to see very harsh penalties that include fines, potential jail time, and driver’s license suspensions.
+If you are going to drive in Ohio, you should understand the laws when it comes to driving and/or operating under the influence (DUI/OVI) of drugs or alcohol.
+Individuals who face OVI charges can expect penalties including fines, potential jail time, and driver’s license suspensions.

 Disclaimer: The following is not intended as legal advice, it is general information meant to inform.
 Please contact The Maher Law Firm for legal advice and guidance related to your specific case.

-An OVI charge is a serious charge in Ohio, but you can fight to have the charge dismissed in a few different ways.
+An OVI charge is a serious charge in Ohio, but you can request to have the charges dismissed in a few different ways.

 How Do I Get My Ohio OVI Dismissed?